Maqsut Narikbayev

 FIBAA

-FIBAA, Europe's leading accreditation agency, assesses the quality and accreditation of higher and supplementary education programmes in the fields of Economics, Law and the Social Sciences and Humanities.
-FIBAA cooperates with key participants of the educational market, including the academic community, employers, state educational authorities, as well as international accreditation agencies in Europe and the USA.
+FIBAA, one of Europe’s leading accreditation agencies, evaluates the quality of higher and supplementary education programs in Economics, Law, Social Sciences, and Humanities.
+It collaborates with key stakeholders in the educational sector, including the academic community, employers, state educational authorities, and international accreditation agencies across Europe and the United States.

-KAZGUU has partnerships with universities such as Utrecht University (Netherlands), University of Cambridge (UK), Catholic University of the Sacred Heart of Milan (Italy).
+Under Maqsut Narikbayev’s leadership, KAZGUU forged strong academic partnerships with esteemed institutions such as Utrecht University (Netherlands), the University of Cambridge (UK), and the Catholic University of the Sacred Heart of Milan (Italy).

-M. Narikbayev's professionalism and exceptional organizational talent have played a pivotal role in transforming MNU/KAZGUU into a leader in higher education within Kazakhstan and the region, as well as positioning it with the strong potential to become a world-class university.
+His professionalism and exceptional organizational skills played a pivotal role in transforming KAZGUU—now MNU—into a leading institution in Kazakhstan and the region, positioning it with strong potential to evolve into a world-class university.

 Global University Recognition

-In September 2007, M. Narikbayev on behalf of KAZGUU signed The Magna Charta Universitatum in the city of Bologna (Italy).
-Thus, the University confirmed its aspiration to integrate into the global educational community.
-This well-known document envisages close co-operation of universities aimed at observing the fundamental principles of educational development.
+In September 2007, on behalf of KAZGUU, Maqsut Narikbayev signed The Magna Charta Universitatum in Bologna, Italy, reaffirming the university’s commitment to integrating into the global academic community.
+This landmark document underscores the importance of close cooperation among universities in upholding the fundamental principles of education and academic freedom.

 Chapter 7